 To be a Knicks fan, you kind of almost have to be a tortured soul.

 I’m always scoring events.
 I’ll be on a line at the post office, and I’ll catch myself thinking about what song would work well for this moment.

 Driving is probably the main reason I’m not in jail right now.
 It’s the one therapeutic place I can find Zen in.
-I am Phil Jackson in my car.

 I love doing laundry but I hate folding.
 Folding laundry gives me really low self-esteem.

 Anna Wintour walked in and you could feel the energy in the room change.
 She asked me, ‘What’s the worst thing that can happen after hiring a dj?’
 I said, ‘If he doesn’t show up.’
 She smiled.

 Every song that you listen to should take you somewhere.